raspberrypilearning/ai-image/en/step_2.md

 --- task ---

-+ In the box, type in a description of the image you want, for example:
++ In the box, type in a **prompt** which describes of the image you want, for example:

 `a bright pink flamingo wearing a dress`